AshtonSBradley/FourierGPE.jl/README.md

 # FourierGPE.jl
 Simple GPE solver using FFTW

-- Intended for fast and flexible modelling of Bose-Einstein condensate experiments
+- Intended to provide simple, fast, and flexible modelling of Bose-Einstein condensate experiments
 - Allocation free adaptive evolution in kspace
-- Uses OrdinaryDiffEq.jl for time evolution
+- Establish some useful defaults for time evolution in `OrdinaryDiffEq.jl`
 - Not de-aliased (projective methods available elsewhere)
 - For more info see the runnable examples